Arlington1985/azreco-tts-python/README.md

-# AzReco Text To Speech API Python example
+# AzReco **Text To Speech** API python example
-Example python script to help you integrate with our text-to-speech API.
+Sample python script to convert your text to speech with our API.
+It will generate `.wav` file and play it based given input.

-This is an example python script for uploading text file and saving the audio into a .wav file.
+PS.. _We appriciate :star::star::star::star::star: very much :heart_eyes:_

-# Supporting languages
+## Supported languages
-AZERBAIJANI (az-AZ)
+- AZERBAIJANI (az-AZ)

-TURKISH  (tr-TR)
+- TURKISH  (tr-TR)

-# Requirements
+## Requirements

-You will need to have the requests module installed in your Python environment.
+- You will need first to install [pipenv](https://github.com/pypa/pipenv) as a package management tool

-pip install requests
+- Clone the project via `git clone` command

-# Usage example:
+- `pipenv install` command will install all the required libraries

-python client.py --input-type file -t text/example-tr.txt -l tr-TR -i api_user_id -k api_token -o example-tr.wav
+## Usage example:

-or
+- To activate environment execute `pipenv shell`

-python client.py --input-type text -t "any text" -l tr-TR -i api_user_id -k api_token -o example-tr.wav
+- Execute client.py via correct arguments.
+Let's see details under the following examples:

-In this example for input type 'file' the script uploads 'example-tr.txt', synthesizes speech using our tr-TR text-to-speech and saves the resulting audio as 'example-tr.wav' when the synthesizing process finished.
-For input type 'text' the script sends text to the server, synthesizes speech using our tr-TR text-to-speech and saves the resulting audio as 'example-tr.wav' when the synthesizing process finished.
+  - For input type _file_ the script uploads `example-tr.txt`, synthesizes speech using our _tr-TR_ text-to-speech and saves the resulting audio as `example-tr.wav` when the synthesizing process finished: `python client.py --input-type file -t text/example-tr.txt -l tr-TR -i api_user_id -k api_token -o example-tr.wav`

-# How to get user id and token?
+  - For input type _text_ the script sends text to the server, synthesizes speech using our _tr-TR_ text-to-speech and saves the resulting audio as `example-tr.wav` when the synthesizing process finished:  `python client.py --input-type text -t "any text" -l tr-TR -i api_user_id -k api_token -o example-tr.wav`

-To get user id and API token, send a request to info@azreco.az.
+## Wanna try?
-To confirm your request, we will ask you some details about your purpose in using API.
+In order to to get **API user id** and **API token**, please send us request via email to info@azreco.az address with the details of motivation and purpose of using it.